-Mr W applied to open a SIPP with Carey in February 2012.
-As part of that application process Mr W applied to switch his existing pensions which had a combined estimated value of around £42,000.
-That application also said Mr W had chosen to invest in Salinas Sea.
+Mr B applied to open a SIPP with Carey in January 2013 having dated his signed application form on 29 January 2013.
+As part of that application process Mr B applied to switch his three existing defined contribution pensions which had a combined estimated value of around $\pounds40,000$.

 The application form included a page for the details of the applicant's financial adviser.
-This page was not completed.
+This, and the page detailing the intended investments within the SIPP, was not completed.